apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 It also supports nested `add_user_header` elements to more finely control how user headers are added to received STOMP messages.
-The `add_user_header` element supports the following attributes:

-* `name` : The name of the header to set on the STOMP message
+The `add_user_header` element should contain the name of the header to set on the STOMP message.
+It also supports the following attributes:

 * `separator` : If user has multiple principles which match, this separator will be used to delimit them in the header.
 If not set, then only the first matching principle will be set in the header.